executive profile

 - Started new enterprise to

-develop Web-based e-learning products with full
+develop Web-based eLearning products with full

 responsibility for marketing, development,